solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

    ![The Create External Table succeeded message is displayed.](media/ads-external-table-wizard-succeeded.png 'Create External Table succeeded message')

-10. Select the Servers link (Ctrl+G) on the left-hand menu, then expand the Tables list underneath your **sales_YOUR_UNIQUE_IDENTIFIER** database and find the **dbo.Reviews (External)** table.
+10. Select the Servers link (Ctrl+G) on the left-hand menu, then expand the Tables list underneath your **sales** database and find the **dbo.Reviews (External)** table.
 If you do not see it, right-click on the Tables folder, then select Refresh.
 The "(External)" portion of the table name denotes that it is a virtual data object that was added as an external table.

     ![The Reviews external table is displayed in the sales tables list.](media/ads-reviews-table-in-list.png 'Reviews external table')